nursena8/BankCustomerProject/README.md

 - [Mail](nursenabaykir@gmail.com)

-Thank you for your consider.
+Thank you for your consideration.